Getting around Sao Paulo

 The underground Metrô (tel: 0800 770 7722 in Brazil only; www.metro.sp.gov.br) is modern and the quickest way to get from A to B. For sightseeing, the most useful lines are the yellow, blue and green routes.
 It operates daily from 0440 until about midnight.
 On Saturdays, it extends operations to 0100.
 These main lines integrate with the three key long-distance bus stations and connect to overground suburban rail services run by CPTM.
 A sixth route, Line 15 (Silver), opened in 2014 and operates a daily monorail service between Vila Prudente and Oratório from 0600 to 2000.

 You can buy tickets singularly or in batches: unitário for single journeys or more expensive combined tickets that include bus travel.
-Longer-stay visitors should purchase the bilhete único, which is a rechargeable smartcard ticket giving access to discounted journeys on all public transport.
+Longer-stay visitors should purchase the bilhete único, a rechargeable smartcard ticket giving access to discounted journeys on all public transport, including bus, train and metro services.

 With over 1,300 routes, the bus network operated by Transporte Público de São Paulo (tel: 156, in Brazil only; www.sptrans.com.br) takes a bit of getting used to.
 Bus stops infrequently display the routes, although these are marked on the buses.
-You can pay either an onboard conductor or buy tickets from kiosks.
+Single bus tickets are R$3.80 one way, you can pay either an onboard conductor or buy tickets from kiosks.

 São Paulo has thousands of taxis.
 There are four types: common, radio taxi, special and luxury.
 Taxis hailed on the street or at white taxi ranks are slightly cheaper.
 Meters start with a fixed standing fee that increases per kilometre with higher nightly rates between 2000-0600.

-Endless traffic jams, confusing one-way systems, and constant lane switching renders driving tough.
+Endless traffic jams, confusing one-way systems, and constant lane switching renders driving around the city tough.
 Parking in central São Paulo is privately run and expensive: look for assisted estacionamento (parking) manned by parking attendants.

 São Paulo's bike-sharing scheme, Bike Sampa (tel: +55 11 4003 6055; www.mobilicidade.com.br/bikesampa.asp), has hundreds of orange bikes available at stations around the city.
 Sign up online (under 'cadastre-se').
 A small registration fee is payable by credit card and bicycle loan is free for the first hour and charged per hour thereafter.